confusedsoenke/confusedsoenke/README.md

-- 👋 Hi, I’m @confusedsoenke
+- 👋 Hi, I’m Soenke.
-- 👀 I've developed some apps for supporting healthcare professions.
+- 👀 I've developed two android-apps and a webapp for supporting healthcare professions.
-- My little non-profit hobby-company is called Healthcare Helpers.
-- 🌱 I’m currently learning C++ at the ILS in Germany.